mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 }
 ```

-Once again, if I save these changes to `configuration.nix`, run `sudo nixos-rebuild switch`, and restart my shell, Nix has imported my bash aliases from the URL.
+Once again, if I save these changes to `configuration.nix`, run `sudo nixos-rebuild switch`, and restart my shell, Nix imports my bash aliases from the URL.

 ## Using `fetchGit` (optional)